Chocolate Charcuterie Board

 - dark chocolate bar

 I bought quite small quantities of each thing so we’d have a lot of variety on the board -so only one chocolate bar of each kind, and only 3 each of the bakery items.
+These are all store-bought favorites.
+I found all the different types of chocolate at the bulk store and was able to purchase lots of different small amounts there easily.
+This was a really fun twist, because it meant the girls could have lots of small treats, and try a lot of different things.

 How To Build Your Chocolate Charcuterie Board